azsk/AzTS-docs/07-AzTS REST APIs/Set up.md

 **Now your AzTS REST API is ready for use!**

-After completing the set up steps, you will have to share the following details with the end-users who want to consume these AzTS REST APIs:
+After completing the set up steps, you will have to share the following details with end-users who want to consume these REST APIs:
-1. URL of the AzTS REST API copied in [step 4]() of the set up step.
+1. URL of the AzTS REST API copied in [step 4](./Set%20up.md#step-4-of-4-get-azts-webapi-url) of the set up step.
 2. Scope of the AzTS REST API configured in the [step 2](./Set%20up.md#step-2-of-3-steps-to-configure-azts-webapis-azure-active-directory-aad-application-to-access-azts-rest-api) of the set up steps.
 3. Client id of the AAD application registered in [step 3](./Set%20up.md#step-3-of-3-optional-register-an-fresh-azure-active-directory-aad-application-to-access-azts-rest-api) of the set up steps.